menu

 Occupations and Workforce

-Yorkville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Yorkville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Yorkville who work in teaching (12.20%), farm management occupations (10.37%), and healthcare (9.15%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Yorkville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Yorkville is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Yorkville who work in teaching (12.79%), management occupations (10.47%), and farm management occupations (9.88%).

 Setting & Lifestyle

-Because of many things, Yorkville is a great place for families with children to consider.
-First of all, many other families with children live here, making Yorkville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Yorkville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Yorkville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Yorkville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Yorkville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Yorkville doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Yorkville in 2022 was $39,253, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $157,012 for a family of four.
+The per capita income in Yorkville in 2022 was $49,355, which is wealthy relative to Tennessee and the nation.
+This equates to an annual income of $197,420 for a family of four.
 However, Yorkville contains both very wealthy and poor people as well.

 The people who call Yorkville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Yorkville residents report their race to be White, followed by Native American.
-Important ancestries of people in Yorkville include Irish, English, Dutch, European, and German.
+The greatest number of Yorkville residents report their race to be White.
+Important ancestries of people in Yorkville include Irish, English, Dutch, European, and Scottish.

 The most common language spoken in Yorkville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Italian.

 Notable & Unique Neighborhood Characteristics